Neotys-Connect/connect.neotys.com/_pages/contribute/publish.markdown

 - make sure there is no corporate or proprietary data in your repo
 - on Github, go to your repo's settings and use the 'Transfer Ownership' feature (to 'Neotys-Connect')
-- the Connect Core Team will receive a request to receive it and will review your repo
+- the {% include core-team-link.md %} will receive a request to receive it and will review your repo
 - once transferred, you will be made a Maintainer of your project repo
-- if you would like to revoke your repo at any time, contact the Connect Core Team
+- if you would like to revoke your repo at any time, contact the {% include core-team-link.md %}

 # Limited Liability